UK faces enormous challenges, says top civil servant

 In the article, Sir Gus, who steps down as cabinet secretary on 1 January, writes: "Over the next few years there will be enormous challenges, such as whether to keep our kingdom united and how to make the EU operate in the best interests of its citizens.

-"But it is today's economy which poses arguably the biggest challenge."'Buried in the sand'
+"But it is today's economy which poses arguably the biggest challenge."

 Mr Salmond has said he will call a referendum on independence in the second half of the SNP's term at Holyrood but Prime Minister David Cameron has said he is committed to keeping the United Kingdom together.